Cloudflare Workers Guide: Master Serverless Edge Computing

 | Storage | KV, Durable Objects, R2 | S3, DynamoDB, etc. | Vercel KV, Postgres |

-Create RESTful APIs, GraphQL endpoints, and microservices that run at the edge for global performance.
+Create RESTful APIs, GraphQL endpoints, and microservices that run at the Cloudflare edge for global performance and zero cold-start latency.
+Developers benefit from automatic scaling and built-in security.

 export default {